automerge/automerge/automerge-wasm/README.md

   doc.set(config, "align", "right")
 ```

-Anywhere Object Id's are being used a path can also be used.
-The following two statements are equivelent:
+Anywhere Object Ids are being used a path can also be used.
+The following two statements are equivalent:

 ```javascript
   // get the id then use it